BLOGGING STILL GOOD?

 Social media will continue to be a huge influence on bloggers, but it is ultimately not the same as blogging – There are various restrictions on the post length, the types of media you can use, the lifetime of a post, and most importantly, who owns the posts that you make on social media?

-A blog is still the best place to house your prized valuable contents.
+A blog is still the best place to house your prized valuable content.
 You write good solid articles, and those will be your intellectual property on your own personal blog; Social media is a part of the promotion game, but it will never become your “personal dear diary”.

 BLOGGING WILL REMAIN REWARDING

 Despite the bleak outlook of a saturated market, blogging can still be very rewarding – Especially when you offer good insights on niche topics.
 When I first started blogging, it was out of interest in photography.
 I kind of used the blog to keep notes for myself, and little did I know, it turned out to be an interesting way to learn new things and make money along the way.

 As the wealth of information grew on my photography blog, search engines began to reward it by sending free readers to those tips and tutorial articles.
 Of course, I took the opportunity to put advertisements on my blog.
 Viola, that is how I turned my hobby into a source of online income.

 Although it might become more difficult as time passes but I don’t see this trend changing in the near future.
 If “blogger and social media influencer” rings a bell for you – Then feel free to pick up the challenge.

 WILL BLOGS EVENTUALLY DIE?